 University Catalog Course Description: Traces the history of sport and leisure in America.
+Offered by School of Sport/Rec/Tour Mgmt.

 Course Overview

 Through the utilization of scholarly interpretations, students examine a variety of topics, including the role of sport in early American culture, the nature and pattern of sport's development, the interrelationship between exercise and health in nineteenth and twentieth century America, and the globalization of sport in the post-1945 period.
 Particular attention is devoted to the role of women and various ethnic and racial groups in development of the American sport and recreation industry.